 Many mothers report nipples to be sore and tender at first.
 Don’t panic if this happens to you, it is quite a common challenge that mums face, with 80-95% of mums experiencing some degree of nipple soreness.
 It’s often associated with poor positioning and attachment, whereby the baby doesn’t latch correctly at the breast.
 This is key in establishing breastfeeding - if you are struggling, it’s always recommended to seek out the support of your midwife or health visitor.
 Or visit here to see the different breastfeeding positions to use.

 In the meantime, Lansinoh HPA® Lanolin can help soothe and protect sore and cracked nipples.
-100% natural and safe for baby and mum, this is the world’s purest lanolin and the only nipple cream having received the British Allergy Foundation seal of approval.
+HPA® Lanolin is naturally hypoallergenic and approved by the British Allergy Foundation meaning you can breastfeed your little one without removing the cream.
 A massive advantage is also that it doesn’t need to be removed before breastfeeding, unlike other nipple creams which you need to wash off prior to feeding.

 Sore Nipple Causes

 Here are a few common sore nipple causes: